 The Elkhorn Slough National Estuarine Research Reserve is home to 5 miles of hiking trails that meander through a variety of habitats.
 The colored lines on the map mark the trails.

-Temporary Trail Closure at Reserve
+Temporary Trail Closure at Reserve - Phase II

 Project funding has been provided by the American Recovery and Reinvestment Act and the California State Coastal Conservancy.